Stepping through the portal

 Senopati and SCBD

 Jakarta isn’t trying to charm you — it’s challenging you to keep up.
-And that’s exactly the point.
+And

 Accessible via Berau, these islands offer: